 Regardless of the direction you choose to go, make sure you weigh the pros and cons and get an understanding of the obligations that come with raising cash.

-Our opinion is that merchant cash advances are the best method of capitalizing eCommerce brands for several reasons:
+Our opinion is that Revenue Based Financing is the best method of capitalizing eCommerce brands for several reasons:

-That’s all we do at Wayflyer, so if you plan to raise some debt to grow your brand, we would love to talk to you.
+That’s all we do at Wayflyer, so if you are thinking about how to finance your eCommerce business, we would love to talk to you.